groovedexter/calibre-batch-contrast-normalize/README.md

 ## 📬 Contact

 Have questions or suggestions?
-Open an issue on GitHub or reach out to [your-username](https://github.com/groovedexter).
+Open an issue on GitHub or reach out to [me on github](https://github.com/groovedexter).

 ---